-If Italy is deemed the crown of Mediterranean cuisine, Tuscany would be the coveted gem of the country.
+If Italy is deemed the crown of Mediterranean cuisine, Tuscan cuisine would be the coveted gem of the country.
 While an unassuming vacationer may lump all Italian dishes into one category, regionally there are tasteful nuances to learn about through your travels that weave local meals as a storyline throughout the country.
-Tuscany itself is prided upon simple, high quality ingredients.
+Tuscan cuisine itself is prided upon simple, high quality ingredients.

 Peruse some highlights of the region to ignite your palate with these Tuscan tastes.